xoseperez/eeprom_rotate/README.md

 INCLUDE "../ld/eagle.app.v6.common.ld"
 ```

 Flash memory is mapped at 0x40200000, so a 1Mb flash memory ends at 0x40300000.
-Here you can see the end of the SPIFFS block is at 0x402FB000. so there are 20480 bytes after that point.
+Here you can see the end of the SPIFFS block is at 0x402FB000.
+So there are 20480 bytes after that point.
 Every sector has 4096 bytes so thats 5 sectors.
 Given that the last for are reserved there is one left for EEPROM.

 Now let's see this custom layout: